At IDEA stations, students actively analyze and interpret the past.

 Work together to create a path of footprints to reach the middle of the board.
 Along the way, use essential questions, primary sources and data to discuss human movement through migration and immigration.

-IDEA stations will be available Tuesday, Wednesday, and Thursday between 10:00 a.m. and 1:00 p.m. in the Chicago: Crossroads of America exhibition.
+IDEA stations will be available according to the daily schedule below between 10:00 a.m. and 1:00 p.m. in the Chicago: Crossroads of America exhibition.
 For more flexibility during your visit, all stations are accessible on a first come, first-served basis.

 IDEA stations are supported by the Barker Welfare Foundation.